joupoes123/Cops-and-Robbers/README.md

 # Cops & Robbers - FiveM GTA V Roleplay Gamemode

+**IMPORTANT NOTE:** This game mode, and the game mode GitHub repository, is still in development and therefore, not currently in a playable state.
+Please join the Discord community for updates on the full release.
 **Cops & Robbers** is an open-source gamemode for FiveM, designed to provide an immersive GTA V roleplay experience focused on the thrilling interaction between law enforcement and criminal elements.
 This project invites community contributions, encouraging developers to collaborate on creating dynamic gameplay with high-stakes chases, heists, and investigations.

 ---